 You will want to dress appropriately depending on what season you’re hunting in.
 Wear layers regardless in order to adapt to the changing weather conditions.
 If you choose to hunt with a bow and arrow you will want to ensure your clothing is camouflaged and if hunting with a gun, you will want to be dressed in bright orange.
 Boots are one of the most crucial items to consider before hunting.
 You will want to invest in a pair of boots that are going to keep your feet dry and warm.

-Hunting can seem quite daunting if you have never attempted it before but, by conducting your own research and taking an online course, you are already well on your way.
+Hunting can seem quite daunting if you have never attempted it before.
+By conducting your own research and taking an online course, you are already well on your way.
 Understanding where your food source comes from is important when considering your health and the health of your loved ones.
-By becoming a locavore hunter, you are ethically sourcing your food for sustainability and creating a deeper connection and understanding to the outdoors and your body.
+By becoming a locavore hunter, you are ethically sourcing your food for sustainability.
+And creating a deeper connection and understanding to the outdoors and your body.